Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is well-structured with clear sections: USE WHEN, NOT FOR, PARAMETERS, RETURNS, WARNING.
-Every sentence serves a purpose, no redundancy.
+Description is well-structured with clear headings (USE WHEN, NOT FOR, PARAMETERS, RETURNS, WARNING).
+It is concise and front-loaded; every sentence serves a purpose.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.